rpgreview/papersandpaychecks/cow-orkers.md

 **Concoctions**

-A character with the Concoations perk may make potions with various effects on attributes.
+A character with the Concoations perk may make magical potions that provide a bonus of +2 to any Craft (chemical) or Craft (pharmaceutical) skill check.
 For each strategic turn that they spend in a properly-stocked laboratory the character may make a concotion that increases a characteristic by +1 point, which lasts a period of six strategic turns, or produce a physical poison which causes 2 wounds, or an antidote to said poison.
+The final touch of magic to the concotion costs the caster 2 mental bruises.

 **Council Membership**